nymexhub/Theatherflix/README.md

 # Theatherflix Open Source Project
- [It's a project constructed with the foundations of NodeJS + React.JS + Redux - React-native - JavaScript - in the future also Python  for AI & Machine Learning unless we could conver it with JS]
+ [It's a project constructed with the foundations of NodeJS + React.JS + Redux - React-native - JavaScript - in the future also Python  for AI & Machine Learning unless we could convert it with JS]
 #
        If you like to study these topics, don't hesitate to join it!
     ---------------------------------------------------------------------------------------------------------------------------------
       IMPORTANT:
       If you are one of the engineers, developers, someone documenting or a tester, don't forget there's a branch called 'development'.
 WE must use that first before to make a pull request to the master.
-      Create any issue about moving files etc. We in that way can avoid any kind of conflit regarding files or programming.
+      Create any issue about moving files etc. We in that way can avoid any kind of conflict regarding files or programming.
       Thanks!
 #